JetBrains/intellij-sdk-docs/topics/products/dev_alternate_products.md

 Any [dependencies](configuring_plugin_project.md#plugin-dependencies) on _targetIDE_-specific plugins or modules must be declared in the [`intellij`](tools_gradle_intellij_plugin.md#configuration-intellij-extension) extension.
 Use the Gradle plugin attribute [`intellij.plugins`](tools_gradle_intellij_plugin.md#intellij-extension-plugins) to declare a dependency.
-See the specific product pages in _Part VIII — Product Specific_ for the _targetIDE_ plugin or module name.
+See the specific product pages in _Product Specific_ for the _targetIDE_ plugin or module name.

 The best practice is to modify the [`runIde`](tools_gradle_intellij_plugin.md#tasks-runide) task to use a local installation of _targetIDE_ as the [](ide_development_instance.md).
 Set the [`runIde.ideDir`](tools_gradle_intellij_plugin.md#tasks-runide-idedir) attribute to the (user-specific) absolute path of the _targetIDE_ application.